 Track 2: Scientific Illustration (BioArt)

 This course of study involves and supports close observation, analytical assessment, accurate portrayal and illustration of plants, mammals, insects, and other scientifically relevant specimens.
 The scientific illustration track is open to students interested not only in medical illustration but also in, for example, Anthropology, Ecology, Environmental Studies or Marine Biology.
 Students pursuing the Scientific Illustration track are expected to take a minimum of 15 credit hours of coherent coursework in a relevant natural science, anthropology, or environmental studies, exclusive of credit hours used to satisfy the natural science or other core requirement.
 The course of study in Scientific Illustration prepares students to create strong portfolios that will enable them to pursue graduate study or careers as professional illustrators.
 Of the 5 courses taken from the approved list, at least one course needs to be a philosophy course.
 Students planning to pursue graduate study in scientific illustration are encouraged to take natural science courses covering a broad range of areas and time periods.
 For those interested in pre-medical illustration additional coursework in one or more of these areas of science Human Anatomy and Physiology, Cell and Cancer Biology, Genetics, and Microbiology is essential.
 Students considering graduate school are encouraged, though not required to take studio art courses beyond the 5 classes required in order to build a strong portfolio.
-Students focusing on this track are encouraged to take IDS: 2173 Honors Arts, Humanities, and Science Seminar.

 COURSES SATISFYING "ADDITIONAL ART COURSEWORK"